jigypeper/gcf-rs/post.md

 use promptuity::themes::FancyTheme;
 use promptuity::{Error, Promptuity, Term};
 ```
 Switching over to promptuity means we can also remove our ask_question function, since this will all be handled by promptuity now.
+The new process is to create the terminal, add a theme, and then a mutible prompt.
 ```rust
 let mut term = Term::default();
 let mut theme = FancyTheme::default();